Presto Automation Inc. (NASDAQ:PRST) COO Sells $10,738.98 in Stock

-Presto Automation Inc. (NASDAQ:PRST – Get Free Report) COO Katherine Hoffman-Flynt sold 59,661 shares of the firm’s stock in a transaction that occurred on Thursday, May 23rd.
-The stock was sold at an average price of $0.18, for a total transaction of $10,738.98.
-Following the sale, the chief operating officer now owns 287,291 shares in the company, valued at approximately $51,712.38.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Presto Automation Inc. (NASDAQ:PRST – Get Free Report) COO Katherine Hoffman-Flynt sold 59,661 shares of the company’s stock in a transaction dated Thursday, May 23rd.
+The shares were sold at an average price of $0.18, for a total value of $10,738.98.
+Following the completion of the sale, the chief operating officer now directly owns 287,291 shares of the company’s stock, valued at $51,712.38.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.

 Presto Automation Stock Performance

-Presto Automation (NASDAQ:PRST – Get Free Report) last announced its earnings results on Monday, May 20th.
-The leader in drive-thru voice AI reported ($0.32) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.20) by ($0.12).
-The company had revenue of $4.45 million for the quarter.
-During the same quarter last year, the company earned ($0.30) EPS.
+Presto Automation (NASDAQ:PRST – Get Free Report) last announced its quarterly earnings results on Monday, May 20th.
+The leader in drive-thru voice AI reported ($0.32) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.20) by ($0.12).
+The firm had revenue of $4.45 million for the quarter.
+During the same period last year, the business posted ($0.30) earnings per share.

 About Presto Automation